ccdale/starback/README.md

   * Assign users into groups
   * Assign roles to groups of users and/or individuals.
   * Cascading roles, where higher access levels automatically allow lower level roles to be requested.
+* Automatic application access management.
+So long as the user running the application has the required levels of access then the application can be written to automatically manage it's own credentials.